 HB 521 requires that defendants "shall pay" all monitoring costs.
 At the very least, bill language should change "shall pay" to "may" pay costs.
-Counties must be required to pay costs if the defendant cannot1 - or else the defendant cannot be punished for not paying.
+Counties must be required to pay costs if the defendant cannot - or else the defendant cannot be punished for not paying.
 This is already required, as the Constitution prohibits punishing a

-1 The underlined language should be added to (c) Determination and costs to be paid in HB 521: If the court orders an individual to participate in a substance monitoring program, the individual shall pay for costs associated with the individual's participation in the substance monitoring program, including costs associated with any required device or technology, only if the court determines that the defendant has the present ability to pay those costs.
-If the court determines that the defendant does not have the present ability to pay those costs associated with the substance monitoring program.
+&lt;sup>1 The underlined language should be added to (c) Determination and costs to be paid in HB 521: If the court orders an individual to participate in a substance monitoring program, the individual shall pay for costs associated with the individual's participation in the substance monitoring program, including costs associated with any required device or technology, only if the court determines that the defendant has the present ability to pay those costs.
+If the court determines that the defendant does not have the present ability to pay those costs, it shall authorize the county to finance costs associated with the substance monitoring program.
 The defendant shall be liable to pay these costs only upon conviction of an offense for which the substance monitoring program is authorized.